leeyerin2697/Dam-power-prediction/README.md

 ## Discussion

-The Random Forest model demonstrated substantially better performance than linear and polynomial models, indicating the limitations of simple linear approaches in explaining real-world dam operation data.
-The results confirm that while discharge (Q) is the dominant driver, reservoir conditions such as water level and storage volume also play a significant role in governing dam discharge behavior.
+The Random Forest model significantly outperformed linear and polynomial models, demonstrating that simple linear approaches are insufficient for predicting turbine discharge under real-world dam operating conditions.
+The results indicate that turbine discharge (Q) cannot be explained by a single factor, but is influenced by a combination of hydrological and operational variables, including water level and storage volume.

 Key observations:

-* Linear-based models were unable to adequately capture the complex structure of the data.
+* Linear regression models showed limited ability to represent the nonlinear behavior of dam operations.

-* Ensemble-based models, particularly Random Forest, achieved significantly lower prediction errors.
+* Ensemble-based methods, particularly Random Forest, achieved substantially lower prediction errors.

-These findings support the central objective of this project: to verify that dam discharge is influenced by multiple hydrological and operational variables, and that data-driven models are effective tools for capturing these complex relationships in practical hydropower system analysis.
+These findings are important because turbine discharge is a key variable in the hydropower equation (P = ρ · g · Q · H · η).
+By improving the prediction of Q, this study demonstrates the potential to indirectly estimate hydropower generation and provide useful insights for dam operation and energy management.
 * * *

 ## Notes